dobots/cordova-plugin-bluenet-dfu/README.md

 has to be provided.
 If both are provided, the Path is used.
 Same for the init file which is optional and doesn't have to be provided.

-# Update Nordic Library
+## Update Nordic Library
 1. Download nordic library from https://github.com/NordicSemiconductor/Android-DFU-Library
 2. Create an Eclipse Android library project as described on https://github.com/NordicSemiconductor/Android-DFU-Library/tree/release/documentation#eclipse (ignore step 6)
 3. Copy the content of the Eclipse Android Library to the folder src/android/LibraryProject
 4. copy file src/android/FakeR.java to src/android/LibraryProject/src/no/nordicsemi/android
 5. Update src/android/LibraryProject/src/no/nordicsemi/android/dfu/DfuBaseService.java:
-	a. add import no.nordicsemi.android.FakeR;
+	1. add import no.nordicsemi.android.FakeR;
-	b. create field
+	2. create field
 		private FakeR fakeR;
-	c. assign field in onCreate:
+	3. assign field in onCreate:
 		fakeR = new FakeR(this);
-	d. replace all occurrences of getString(R.id.string.xxx) by getString(fakeR.getId("string", "xxx"))
+	4. replace all occurrences of getString(R.id.string.xxx) by getString(fakeR.getId("string", "xxx"))
-	e. replace all occurrences of getString(R.string.xxx, yyy) String.format(getString(fakeR.getId("string", "xxx")), yyy)
+	5. replace all occurrences of getString(R.string.xxx, yyy) String.format(getString(fakeR.getId("string", "xxx")), yyy)
-	f. replace all occurrences of BuildConfig.DEBUG by (Boolean)fakeR.getBuildConfigValue("DEBUG")
+	6. replace all occurrences of BuildConfig.DEBUG by (Boolean)fakeR.getBuildConfigValue("DEBUG")

+## Copyrights

+The copyrights (2014-2015) for the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license:

+* Authors: Dominik Egger
+* Date: 27.
+Jul.
+2015
+* License: LGPL v3+, Apache, or MIT, your choice
+* Almende B.V., http://www.almende.com and DoBots B.V., http://www.dobots.nl
+* Rotterdam, The Netherlands